charMstr/ft_services/srcs/MySQL/README.md

 To succeed in doing so we had to start mysqld_sqfe in a subshell and in the background, and wait for it to start.

-note: The mariadb-client is of no more use after this quick necessary set up.
+**Note:** The mariadb-client is of no more use after this quick necessary set up.
+But running another RUN layer at dockerfile level would actually enhance the image since, when trying to remove apt virtual paquets (apt **--virtual** option).

 The admin is "mysql" and it has a configurable password.
 It also only has grants on local connexions for security reasons.